How to buy the best fridge freezer

 How much should I pay for a fridge freezer?

-The average price of the fridge freezers we've reviewed is a fairly hefty £713, but you don't have to spend anything like that much to get a great one.
+The average price of all the fridge freezers we've reviewed is a fairly hefty £777, but you don't have to spend anything like that to get a great one.

 Fridge freezer prices: Best Buys vs Don't Buys

 There are times when it's worth spending a bit more.
-The best freestanding fridge freezer we've ever tested, for example, falls into the £400 to £700 price band.
+One of the best freestanding fridge freezer we've ever tested, for example, falls into the £400 to £700 price band.

 You'll need to spend even more to pick up the best integrated or American model we've seen, but that's perhaps not surprising, because these types tend to cost more than freestanding models.